All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Inflammation Management

 Obesity is associated with chronic low-grade systemic inflammation.
 While semaglutide reduces inflammatory markers through both direct anti-inflammatory effects and weight loss itself, TB-500 addresses inflammation through a different pathway: modulation of inflammatory cytokines and promotion of resolution rather than suppression.
-The combination may offer a more comprehensive approach to inflammatory balance during the metabolic transition of weight loss.
+The combination may offer a more thorough approach to inflammatory balance during the metabolic transition of weight loss.

 Cardiovascular and Tissue Health